-When you fly with an airline, your rights are set out in the airline’s “tariff”.
+When you fly with an airline, your rights are set out in the airline’s tariff.
 A tariff is the airline’s contract with its passengers.
-It contains your rights and obligations as an airline passenger and the airline’s rights and its responsibilities to you.
+It spells out your rights and obligations as a passenger, and the airline’s rights and responsibilities to you.
 It covers things like how the airline will deal with delays, cancellations, and lost or damaged baggage.

 The terms in an airline tariff:

 - must respect certain legal requirements — for example, they can’t unduly restrict the mobility of persons with disabilities, and they must respect the baseline standards required by law

 - must be applied the same way for everyone, as much as possible

 Airlines must clearly display their tariff at their offices and on their websites.

 To be clear: if an airline's tariff falls below the minimum standards required by law, the minimum threshold applies.
 Below, under “Work out problems,” we explain steps to assert your rights.

 Your right to a single, all-inclusive price for air travel